Canadian independent record labels: 2000s

 In 2006 the Independent Digital Licensing Agency (IDLA) was set up by CIPRA and twenty independents with funding form the Ontario government (Ontario Media Development Corporation).

 2010s

 Artist owned labels

+History music, independent record label based in Vancouver BC, started 2006 by black halos drummer Rob Z and Danny Cameo.
+Released Black Halos "we are not alone".
+Produced by Jack Endino, executive producer Danny Cameo.
+Mastered by Jack Endino.